Lewis C. Merletti: Education

 During his time in the Secret Service, he completed Special Agent Criminal Investigator Training; Polygraph Examiner School; Counter Assault Team Training Course; Leadership Development Program and Followup (at the Center for Creative Leadership); Negotiating Skills for Executives; and George Washington Contemporary Executive Development.

 Military service

 Merletti enlisted in the United States Army in 1967.
 He served for three years, including a tour of duty as a Special Forces medic in Vietnam with the 5th Special Forces Group, A-502, Airborne.
 He earned numerous military honors including the Bronze Star, Certificate of Achievement of Meritorious Performance, Combat Medical Badge, Good Conduct Medal, and Parachute Wings.

-His career transition from a highly decorated combat medic to his later roles is a testament to his character and exemplary on the job performance.
-He demonstrated that he was always prepared, never stop trying, and never stop learning.
+He then transitioned from a decorated combat medic to his later roles as a Secret Service Agent.